 Good green housekeeping is an effective means to ensure efficient use of resources.
-In the coming year, we will continue to work with our green ambassadors in implementing green housekeeping practices and promoting staff awareness of paper saving, energy saving and waste recycling.
+In the coming year, we will continue to work with our Green Ambassadors in implementing green housekeeping practices and promoting staff awareness of paper saving, energy saving and waste recycling.

-On energy conservation, as a continuation of the programme in 2004, we will follow up on the review of tariff system for those accounts with high electricity consumption and continue our goodwill visits to the crematoria to identify energy saving measures.
-In partnership with EMSD, we will schedule more energy audits, arrange energy saving briefings to venue green managers and staff and explore further energy saving initiatives.
+On energy conservation, working in partnership with EMSD, we will continue to schedule energy audits, arrange energy saving briefings to venue green managers and staff, and explore further energy saving initiatives.